dantcacenco/my-dashboard-app/WORKING_SESSION.md

 ---

-### TASK 1: Standardize All Roles to 'admin' ✅ READY
+### TASK 1: Standardize All Roles to 'admin' ✅ COMPLETED
 **Problem**: Mixed use of 'boss' and 'admin' throughout codebase
-**Solution**: Update all role checks to use 'admin' and update database
+**Solution**: Updated all role checks to use 'admin' and updated database

-**Files to modify**:
+**Changes made**:
-- All files in `/app/(authenticated)/` checking roles
+- Updated database: Changed all 'boss' roles to 'admin'
-- Update database role from 'boss' to 'admin'
+- Updated all role checks in TypeScript files
-- Maintain backward compatibility during transition
+- Removed all references to 'boss' role

-**Implementation**: Create `standardize-roles-to-admin.sh`
+- Script deleted after execution

 ---